-First, a prelude - though I've mostly written technical articles on this blog, it's called techfounder for a reason - it was my original intention to also talk about startups from the view-point of the technical founder.
-I have been involved in several ventures so far in this role (currently at Binpress), each giving me more perspective on the overall picture.
+First, a prelude – though I’ve mostly written technical articles on this blog, it’s called techfounder for a reason – it was my original intention to also talk about startups from the view-point of the technical founder.
+I have been involved in several ventures so far in this role ( websites like Acquirent.com), each giving me more perspective on the overall picture.

 I’ve just stumbled upon a nice article titled “Why you can(‘t) recruit a technical co-founder“.
 The author makes some solid points about why it’s hard to recruit / find a technical co-founder for a startup, but it seemed more common sense than deep introspection.

 If you’ve started up your own venture, you know this saying is not just a cliche.
 Ideas, however great, will get nowhere without execution.
 On the other hand, solid and above execution can get very far with even below mediocre ideas.

 How many times did you see a company in a crowded space or doing something that seems utterly useless, and they seemed to somehow do very well? it happens all the time.
 Was Facebook hailed as the next big thing when it launched and MySpace was ruling the social world? it didn’t.
 And it wasn’t a novel idea – there were many social networks at the time and more getting started everyday.
 Facebook just out-executed all of its competitors to become the huge success they are today.

 I’m not really saying the idea itself is useless (as the headline might suggest), but I am much in agreement with the concept that the idea is a multiplier of execution (summarized neatly by Derek Sivers).
 A better idea raises the cap on your potential, but without execution to support it it’s just a multiple of nothing.